 Once you have a full tank, you can start turning on all the taps to inspect the water flow.

-We recommend to drench the bathroom floor with water and leave it there for a day.
-Check if the water flows into the drain easily or stay pooled in a puddle.
+We recommend drenching the bathroom floor with water and leaving it there for a day.
+Check if the water flows into the drain easily or stays pooled in a puddle.
 If you still see the puddle of water after 1-2 days, this means the flooring is uneven.

 To check for sink leakages, place a sink stopper and fill your sink to the brim.
-Check all the visible piping to see if there are any dripping water.
+Check all the visible piping to see if there is any dripping water.

 If you have bought a resale home with a full-fledged kitchen, check that there are no leakages underneath the sink.
 Mould and wood rot inside the kitchen cabinet where the sink is, are indicators of kitchen sink leakage.